mrd1234/CouchbaseDocumentExpirySetter/README.md

 }
 ```

+## Couchbase Map/Reduce View Manager

+Adds map/reduce views to a Couchbase server.

-## Adding a mapreduce view to Couchbase buckets
+### Adding a mapreduce view to Couchbase buckets

 You can do this using the Couchbase web interface, however the separate console application included in this solution (CouchbaseMapReduceViewManager.exe) may be better.